grammy-jiang/RaspberryPiOS-MCP/README.md

 ## AI-Assisted Development

-This project is designed for **AI-first development workflows** where AI assistants (like Claude, GPT-4, etc.) implement features based on comprehensive design documentation with human oversight.
+This project is designed for **AI-first development workflows** where AI assistants (like Claude, GitHub Copilot, GPT-4, etc.) implement features based on comprehensive design documentation with human oversight.

 **Key differences from traditional development**:
 - **Effort estimates** are calibrated for AI coding speed (4-6 weeks total vs 3-4 months traditional)